Rvish-glitch/obj_loader_via_vpython/README.md

    ---] Faces __ (in the format "vertex/texpos/normal")

-For display any obj file ,you need place it in the obj_files folder ,and run following command
+For display any obj file ,you need to place it in the obj_files folder ,and run following command

 >> python obj_loader.py